Bracha: Before enjoyment

-When performing a mitzvah
+When performing a mitzva

-Blessings recited before the observance of a mitzvah (commandment) begin with the formula "Blessed are You, Lord our God, King of the Universe, who has sanctified us through his commandments and commanded us to..." and mention the specific mitzvah about to be performed.
+Blessings recited before the observance of a mitzva (commandment) begin with the formula "Blessed are You, Lord our God, King of the Universe, who has sanctified us through his commandments and commanded us to..." and mention the specific mitzva about to be performed.

-The blessing over fulfilling the commandment is sometimes followed by another blessing (for example, when lighting the Chanukkah candles, the additional berakhah "...who performed miracles for our ancestors long ago at this season" is recited).
-When a mitzvah is performed for the first time in the year, the She'hecheyanu blessing ("...who has kept us alive and preserved us and enabled us to reach this season") is also added.
+The blessing for fulfilling the commandment is sometimes followed by another blessing.
+For example, when lighting Hanukkah candles, the additional berakha "who performed miracles for our ancestors long ago at this season".
+When a mitzvah is performed for the first time in a year, the Shehecheyanu is added as well.

 Contrary to the usual pattern of making a blessing before the commandment, the blessing for relieving one's bodily needs and the blessing for ritually rinsing the hands are both recited afterwards.
 In the former case, it is forbidden to recite any blessing while one feels one's need, and so the blessing is postponed.
-In the latter case, one may also not recite the blessing beforehand since clean hands are a prerequisite for reciting the blessing.
-Even if one is certain that one's hands are clean (for example, at the Rabbinically instituted rinsing before breaking bread), one still recites the blessing afterwards to avoid confusion.
+In the latter case, one may also not recite the blessing beforehand, since clean hands are a prerequisite for it.
+Even if one is certain that one's hands are clean (for example, at the rabbinically instituted rinsing before breaking bread), one still recites the blessing afterwards to avoid confusion.

-Also contrary to the usual pattern, blessings are said after certain public readings from the Tanakh as well as before it.
-Examples include the public reading of the Torah, the readings from the prophets called the Haftarah, and the recitation of Psalms of Praise, and the Psalms of the Hallel.
+Also, contrary to the usual pattern, blessings are said after certain public readings from the Tanakh as well as before it.
+Examples include the public Torah reading, the readings from the Nevi'im called the Haftara and the recitation of Psalms of Praise, and the Hallel.